Ohio school recovers Holocaust survivors' recorded melodies

 Some spools were donated to the university in the 1960s and archived, but the content wasn’t discovered until a recent project to digitize the recordings.

-The Akron Beacon Journal reports one woman sang melodies sung in a Polish ghetto and a forced-labor camp.
+The Akron Beacon Journal reports one woman sang melodies that had been sung in a Polish ghetto and a forced-labor camp.